-AEMO expects this change to the deviation pricing framework to reduce the magnitude of the settlement shortfall by up to 80 per cent.
+AEMO expect that this change to the deviation pricing framework would reduce the magnitude of the settlement shortfall by up to 80 per cent.
 It would also better assign the cost of MOS to trading participants who caused it on a particular gas day, rather than leaving it to the monthly settlement surplus or shortfall.

-To give full effect to the strengthening the causer pays principle supporting the deviation pricing framework, AEMO also considers that the following amendment also need to be made in the NGR.
+With regard to the NGR, AEMO considered the following amendments were required to give full effect to strengthening the causer pays principle supporting the deviation pricing framework.
 The reasons for this are discussed below.